mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/endpoints.md

 Media will be sent via UDP on all ports.

-For more information on the IP addresses used for SIP traffic originating from Vonage see [What IP addresses should I whitelist in order to receive voice traffic from Vonage?](https://help.nexmo.com/hc/en-us/articles/115004859247-What-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo-)
+For more information on the IP addresses used for SIP traffic originating from Vonage see [What IP addresses should I allow in order to receive voice traffic from Vonage?](https://help.nexmo.com/hc/en-us/articles/115004859247-What-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo-)

 ## Websockets